cle1994/InnoD_Web_Handbook/6-javascript.md

 variable `b` up to the global scope: the window object if you're in a browser.

 My recommendation, please don't use global scope.
 It's just super confusing and bad practice.
-If you want to check if you write code that accidently writes to the global scope, you can use:
+If you want to check if you write code that accidentally writes to the global scope, you can use:

 ```javascript